-People tend to overlook the things that are part of their immediate surrounding.
-Why?
-This happens for manifold reasons.
-In overcrowded and/or over exalted spaces it may be the lack of capacity to observe or the ignorance for the already known.
+People tend to overlook the stuff that is close to them.
+In overcrowded and/or over exalted spaces it may be a lack of capacity.
+There is just too much stuff happening.
+But often it is the ignorance for the already known.
 No matter what, even with an inexhaustible amount of time, it is not possible to observe everything.
 The sheer beauty and diversity of our world is too much.
 So we better focus.
 Decide.
 And concentrate on what seems important right now.

 While this might be a misleading introduction it is a reasonable detour in the context of this text’s ambition to encourage the reader to leave the house more curiously next time.
 Look for the non-special!

 Now Regent’s Canal is not the first place to consider when thinking about London.
 Compared to the canals of Amsterdam, Berlin or Bruges it is unavowed.
 Yet, it is a distinctive part of that city that also holds an interesting history.
 Today, its mechanisms combine a mixture of culture, nature and locomotion.

 During my time in London, I visited Regent’s Canal more or less every day.
 It became a good friend I visited with joy, but also in troubled times.

 The construction of Regent’s Canal dates back to the beginning of the 19th century.
 Back then the canal was built to connect the Grand Junction Canal’s Paddington Arm and the river Thames.
 It soon became an important transportation system throughout London.
 Today, the canal has a length of 14 kilometres with most of its parts not wider than 20 meters.
 It connects West-London with East-London and is a territory of bikers, joggers and fitness freaks.
 But you look closer this is not the only folk that enjoys the canal’s ambience.